chitraflorid/bfe-dev-js-problems/README.md

 # bfe-dev-js-problems
-practicing interview problems and interview questions for Front End from bfe.dev site
+practicing  problems and  questions for Front End from bfe.dev site